 Some TMJ sufferers are fortunate enough to only experience mild symptoms involving the jaw and head.
-Others will feel symptoms all throughout their body and will have weekly, if not daily, painful headaches.
-Some people with TMJ will get dizzy and feel faint because their inner ear is affected, while others will feel a tingling or numb sensation that radiates into their arms and hands.
+Others, however, may feel symptoms throughout their entire body and suffer from frequent, painful headaches.
+Many individuals with TMJ experience dizziness or fainting due to inner ear involvement, while others may feel tingling or numbness radiating into their arms and hands.

-Using some of the most advanced neuromuscular dentistry technology available today, Dr. Raman can diagnose the source of your jaw pain and use that technology to monitor the movements and sounds of the jaw, allowing him to custom design a TMJ treatment plan for you.
+Utilizing some of the most advanced neuromuscular dentistry technology available today, Dr. Raman can pinpoint the source of your jaw pain.
+Through careful monitoring of jaw movements and sounds, he customizes a TMJ treatment plan in Kansas City tailored to your specific needs.

 Most Common TMJ Jaw Symptoms